 Much less than expected

-this review was helpful for 10 of 12 people
+helpful for 10 of 12 people

 This tool because of it's price and apparent utility seems perfect for the professional.